 We had lunch at the cafe in Pena Palace since we were starving and didn’t want to go back into the city for food.
 They have sandwiches, coffee, water, juices and other small snacks.
 There is also a terrace right outside to sit and eat your food.

-If you are looking for souvenirs in Sintra or Lisbon, the most famous souvenirs are the beautifully hand-painted tiles, cork jewelry, pouches, etc., and the beautifully hand-painted metal roosters.
+If you are looking for souvenirs in Sintra or Lisbon, the most famous souvenirs are the beautifully hand-painted tiles, cork jewelry, pouches, etc., and hand-painted metal roosters.
 Oh and don’t forget the port wine at Bar do Binho, they usually have a bubble wrap cover to protect your investment when checking your wine in your luggage.